-Hillary Hoffmann teaches Legislation and Regulation; Natural Resources Law, Native American Law, and Administrative Law.
-Professor Hoffmann's scholarship addresses the systems governing natural resource use and allocation on public lands and tribal lands and cultural resource protection on federal, state, and tribal lands.
-Her recent articles explore the strengths and limitations of federalism, both in the context of tribal regulatory authority over natural resources, and more broadly as a means of ensuring that democratic principles guide public natural resources management decisions across all categories of federal public lands.
-Professor Hoffmann has written and commented extensively on the administration and management of federal public lands and tribal lands, and her latest publications on these topics can be found in the L.A.
+Professor Hoffmann has written and commented extensively on issues related to federal public lands and tribal lands.
+Her latest publications can be found in the L.A.
 Times, the Denver Law Review, and the Oregon Law Review.
-Listen to her interview for Public Radio International’s Living on Earth to hear more about how President Trump’s reduction of the Bears Ears National Monument in Utah will affect natural and cultural resources within the former Monument boundaries, or read her testimony before the House Natural Resources Committee regarding the impacts of oil and gas development (specifically, fracking) on tribal communities in Montana and North Dakota.
+Her interview for Public Radio International’s Living on Earth explains how President Trump’s reduction of the Bears Ears National Monument in Utah will affect natural and cultural resources within the former Monument boundaries, and her testimony before the House Natural Resources Committee describes the impacts of oil and gas development (specifically, fracking) on tribal communities in Montana and North Dakota.